10 things to do in London in August

 6. Great British Beer Festival

-This beer festival takes place at the Olympia Exhibition Centre in London during the first days of August.
-It showcases the latest brewing innovations from the country's best breweries and also features international companies.
+This beer festival takes place at the Olympia Exhibition Centre in London in early August.
+It showcases the latest brewing innovations from the country's best breweries and even features international companies.

-It is not only a beer festival, you can also taste all kinds of alcoholic beverages of worldwide projection.
+It's not just a beer festival, you can also taste all kinds of world-class spirits.
 The organizers promise to create the best craft festival of all time, and are you going to miss it?

 7. Candem Fringe Festival